 Head to the Seashore

 As the most famous beach in a state synonymous with sand and sun, Waikiki Beach is a must-see on any trip to Honolulu.
-But after the kids have gotten their fill of watching would-be surfers try to tame the waves, head west to Ala Moana Beach Park, which the Travel Channel recommends for families with young children.
-While it can get crowded like Waikiki, Ala Moana's tranquil waters, courtesy of a protective reef, mean that you'll be more relaxed while the kids frolic the hours away in the ocean.
+But after the kids have their fill of watching would-be surfers try to tame the waves, head west to Ala Moana Beach Park.
+(The Travel Channel recommends Ala Moana for families with young children).
+While it can get crowded like Waikiki, Ala Moana's tranquil waters, courtesy of a protective reef, mean that you'll be more relaxed while the kids frolic away the hours in the ocean.
 And unless they are desperate to splash around with dolphins -- and you're willing to splurge to indulge them -- skip Honolulu's Sea Life Park in favor of a more authentic "immersion" at Hanauma Bay Nature Preserve, where even youngsters new to snorkeling can know the thrill of coming nose to nose with a rainbow of tropical fish in their natural environment.